marmelab/react-admin/docs/Authorization.md

 **Tip** Note how the `permissions` prop is passed down to the custom `filters` component.

-## Restricting access to content inside a dashboard
+## Restricting Access To Content Inside A Dashboard

 The component provided as a [`dashboard`]('./Admin.md#dashboard) will receive the permissions in its props too: